jklbj/CGroup2-app/README.md

 Web application for CGroup2 system that allows groups following things:

 * match their google calendars to find the overlapped free time quickly
-* Join the groups which you want to do something
+* Join the groups what you want to do

 Please also note the Web API that it uses: https://github.com/jklbj/CGroup2-api